U.S. flag

 Foreign Access Management

-Acknowledging the important contributions towards U.S. scientific, research, and other mission objectives, the Department of Commerce offers Foreign National Visitors and Guests access to its facilities, resources and activities to facilitate a broad range of collaborative activities.
+Acknowledging their important contributions towards U.S. scientific, research, and other mission objectives, the Department offers foreign national visitors and guests access to its facilities, resources, and activities to facilitate a broad range of collaborative activities.
 This access, however, must be balanced with the need to protect critical or otherwise controlled government information.

-The Department employs foreign access management concepts to balance the key contributions of international collaboration with the Department’s obligation to safeguard critical information from loss or compromise.
-Effective foreign access management is achieved through the uniform implementation of Department Administrative Order (DAO) 207-12, Foreign Access Management Program.
+The Department employs foreign access management concepts to meet its obligation to safeguard critical information from loss or compromise.
+Effective foreign access management is achieved through the uniform implementation of Department Administrative Order (DAO) 207-12: Foreign Access Management Program.

 To Whom Does DAO 207-12 Apply?

-ALL Foreign National Visitors or Guests granted physical or logical access to Departmental facilities, resources or activities, with a few exceptions:
+All foreign national visitors or guests granted physical or logical access to Department facilities, resources or activities, with a few exceptions:

-• Foreign Nationals employed by the Department who reside and work at Department facilities outside the U.S.
+• Foreign nationals employed by the Department who reside and work at Department facilities outside the United States

-• Foreign national diplomats/senior government officials at the ambassadorial or vice-ministerial level or above who visit Departmental officials for the purpose of high-level policy dialogue (Determined by the OSY Servicing Security Office).
+• Foreign national diplomats/senior government officials at the ambassadorial or vice-ministerial level or above who visit Department officials for the purpose of high-level policy dialogue as determined by OSY

-• Foreign Nationals who visit Departmental facilities during public events/activities or in areas which are associated with organized events predetermined to be open to the public.
+• Foreign nationals who visit Departmental facilities during public events/activities or in areas that are associated with organized events predetermined to be open to the public

 Visitor or Guest?

-Visitor: Foreign National Visitors are those individuals accessing Department facilities, assets, activities, or resources for fourteen (14) or fewer calendar days in a consecutive twelve-month (12) period.
+Foreign national visitors are those individuals accessing Department facilities, assets, activities, or resources for 14 or fewer calendar days in a consecutive 12-month period.

-Guests: Foreign National Guests are those individuals accessing Department facilities, assets, activities, or resources for fifteen (15) or more calendar days in a consecutive twelve-month (12) period.
+Foreign national guests are those individuals accessing Department facilities, assets, activities, or resources for 15 or more calendar days in a consecutive 12-month period.

 Foreign National Visitors

-Sponsors of foreign national visitors are required to contact the Security Servicing Center (SSC) no less than 24 hours prior to arrival of their visitors to coordinate access.
+For access coordination, sponsors of foreign national visitors are required to contact the Security Service Center (SSC) at least 24 hours prior to arrival.

 Process to Sponsor/Host a Foreign National Visitor

-Foreign National Visitors shall be registered and under continuous escort or observation by their designated Sponsor/Host (or delegated escort) when accessing Department facilities throughout the duration of the visit.
+Foreign national visitors shall be registered and under continuous escort or observation by their designated sponsor, host, or delegated escort when accessing Department facilities throughout the visit.

 Process to Sponsor/Host a Foreign National Guest

-• Satisfactorily complete annual Foreign National Sponsor Training (Commerce personnel only) to maintain Sponsor/Host eligibility.
+• Complete the annual Foreign National Sponsor Training (Commerce personnel only) to maintain sponsor/host eligibility.

-• Complete, sign and submit Attachment 1 of DAO 207-12 (Commerce personnel only) to their Senior Bureau Official for endorsement and forwarding to their Field Servicing Security Office for approval and record retention.
+• Complete, sign, and submit Attachment 1 of DAO 207-12 (Commerce personnel only) to their senior bureau official for endorsement and forwarding to their Field Service Security Office for approval and record retention.

-• Ensure Attachment 2 of DAO 207-12 (Commerce personnel only) is satisfactorily completed by the Foreign National Guest and forwarded to the Field Servicing Security Office within three (3) days of Guest arrival.
+• Ensure Attachment 2 of DAO 207-12 (Commerce personnel only) is satisfactorily completed by the Foreign National Guest and forwarded to the Field Service Security Office within three days of guest arrival.

 Bureaus and operating units are responsible for the issuance of temporary facility access control badges to Foreign National Guests not meeting the physical or logical access requirements for PIV-I credential issuance.